 Which were my friends ; mine industry to foes ;

 To nature all that I in rhyme have writ ;

 Her, who begot this love in me before,

 Taught’st me to make, as though I gave, when I do but restore.

-In the fourth stanza, the poet tells us that the God of Love has made him love a woman whose beauty is the source of his love, so that in loving her he is merely giving her back what in reality belongs to her.
+In the fourth stanza of ‘The Will’, the poet tells us that the God of Love has made him love a woman whose beauty is the source of his love so that in loving her he is merely giving her back what in reality belongs to her.
 So, he makes various gifts to those who are the real sources of those gifts.
 Thus, the real source of his name and fame are his friends, and so he gifts his reputation to them.
-For that very reason, he gives his hard work and watchfulness to his enemies, his scepticism to the hair-splitting medieval scholars, his sickness to his doctors or the excess of some ‘humour’ in his body, his poetic talent to Nature, his wit to society.
+For that very reason, he gives his hard work and watchfulness to his enemies, his skepticism to the hair-splitting medieval scholars, his sickness to his doctors or the excess of some ‘humour’ in his body, his poetic talent to Nature, his wit to society.

 To him for whom the passing-bell next tolls,

 I give my physic books ; my written rolls

 Of moral counsels I to Bedlam give ;